Flaviusns/EclipseInDocker/README.md

 This docker was tested in macOS Mojave.

 To use it in macOS, follow the next instrucctions [here](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/) .
-Xquartz works fine with the current version of xquartz 2.7.11 .
+Xquartz works fine with the current version 2.7.11 .
 Thanks to Fredrik  for the blog.

 **Importan Details**